-The Colosseum is one of the most recognisable structures in the whole world.
-Originally known as the Flavian Amphitheatre, because it was built during the Flavian Dynasty between 70-80AD, it is the largest amphitheatre ever built and was modelled after the ancient Teatro Marcello.
+The Colosseum is one of the most recognisable structures in the world.
+Built during the Flavian dynasty, between 70CE and 80CE – then known as the Flavian amphitheatre – it is the largest amphitheatre ever built and was modelled after the ancient Teatro Marcello.
 The Colosseum held around 65,000 spectators and was used for gladiator contests, public spectacles such as re-enactments of famous battles, theatrical productions, animal hunts and executions.
 Interested in visiting?
 You can now do so with Culture Trip on our 10-day small-group Northern Italy trip, which includes a guided bicycle tour of Rome.

-The Theatre of Marcellus was an ancient open-air theater that served as inspiration for the Colosseum.
-However, Teatro Marcello is a semi-circular theatre while the Colosseum is a circular amphitheatre.
-It was originally commissioned by Julius Caesar, who was murdered before its construction began, and finished by Emperor Augustus in 11BC.
-It was named for his nephew, Marcus Claudius Marcellus, who died five years before it was finished at the age of 19.
-Situated near the Tiber River, it could hold up to 20,000 spectators and was a revolutionary structure at its time.
+The Teatro Marcello (Theatre of Marcellus) was an ancient open-air theatre that served as inspiration for the Colosseum, although it is semicircular, whereas the Colosseum is circular.
+Commissioned by Julius Caesar, who was murdered before construction began, it was completed by Emperor Augustus in 11BCE and named after his nephew, Marcus Claudius Marcellus, who died, aged 19, five years before it was finished.
+Situated near the River Tiber, it could hold up to 20,000 spectators and was a revolutionary structure at the time.
 With arches, tunnels, columns and ramps, it showcased the finest ancient Roman skill and artistry.

 Corte Supreme di Cassazione

-Another building that Romans love to hate is Il Vittoriano in Piazza Venezia.
-Dubbed “The Wedding Cake” for its gleaning white marble and tiered levels, this large altar was built between 1885 – 1925 to honor Victor Emmanuel, the first king of a unified Italy.
+Another building that Romans love to hate is Il Vittoriano, in Piazza Venezia.
+Dubbed the Wedding Cake for its gleaning white marble and tiered levels, this large altar was built between 1885 and 1925 to honour Victor Emmanuel II, the first king of unified Italy.
 Replete with stairs, columns, fountains and sculptures, it was controversial because it destroyed the area of the Capitoline Hill and dominates the skyline.
 Nevertheless, it lies at the heart of Rome and is a focal point of the city.

-Travellers come from near and far to visit St. Peter’s Basilica, one of the holiest Catholic shrines in the world.
+Travellers come from near and far to visit St Peter’s Basilica, in the Vatican City, one of the holiest Catholic shrines in the world.
 Built above the burial site of Peter the Apostle, it is an important pilgrimage site and a wonder to behold in person.
-The Basilica was designed by numerous artists, including Donato Bramante, Michelangelo, Carlo Maderno and Gian Lorenzo Bernini, and completed in 1626.
+The basilica, completed in 1626, was designed by numerous artists, including Donato Bramante, Michelangelo, Carlo Maderno and Gian Lorenzo Bernini.
 Michelangelo’s famous dome was inspired by the Pantheon and the Duomo of Florence.

-Zaha Hadid left her mark on Rome with her innovative MAXXI, the National Museum of the 21st Century Arts.
-Located in Rome’s northern Flaminio neighbourhood, its sharp angles and dynamic curves offer a contrast to Rome’s plethora of ancient structures.
-It was conceived as an experimental space to showcase avant-garde art and innovative architecture through a permanent collection, rotating exhibits, and an invigorating calendar of events.
+Zaha Hadid left her mark on Rome with the innovative MAXXI, the National Museum of XXI Century Arts.
+Located in the city’s northern Flaminio neighbourhood, its sharp angles and dynamic curves offer a contrast to Rome’s plethora of ancient structures.
+It was conceived as an experimental space to showcase avant-garde art and innovative architecture through a permanent collection, rotating exhibits and an invigorating calendar of events.

 Palazzo della Civiltà Italiana